mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

 **All scripts & snippets besides [Cache Unified Agent](#cache-the-latest-version-of-the-unified-agent) in this section that are utilized in a pipeline should call [check-project-state.sh](check-project-state.sh) before running to ensure that the scan has completed.**

+It is also assumed that the following environment variables are set when running the Unified Agent as they are required to perform a scan
+- WS_APIKEY
+- WS_PRODUCTNAME
+- WS_PROJECTNAME

 ## Cache the Latest Version of the Unified Agent

 [cache-ua.sh](cache-ua.sh)